 With terabytes of data spanning years and millions of IOCs, this type forensic search was simply not possible in Splunk.
 A search like this would bring the best search node down very quickly.

-Our pursuit of a workaround eventually led us to build Anomali Enterprise (AE), a product designed from the ground up to compare years of network data against millions of IOCs without breaking a sweat.
+Our pursuit of a workaround eventually led us to build Anomali Match (AE), a product designed from the ground up to compare years of network data against millions of IOCs without breaking a sweat.

-You can feed Anomali Enterprise from a wide variety of sources; from raw network events through to data stored in existing SIEM deployments, including Splunk.
+You can feed Anomali Match from a wide variety of sources; from raw network events through to data stored in existing SIEM deployments, including Splunk.
 After AE has done the hard-work of identifying matches in real-time, you can either view the results in the native workflow or reingest the match data back into Splunk and your familiar workflows.